 Due Dates: September 15, 2026 (Letter of Intent) | October 1, 2026 (Full application)

-Summary: Supports international research in arboriculture, tree health, and risk assessment outside the United States.
+Summary: Supports global research in arboriculture, tree health, and risk assessment, prioritizing projects outside the United States.

-The Jack Kimmel International Grant Program, administered by the Tree Research and Education Endowment Fund (TREE Fund) in partnership with the Canadian TREE Fund, provides funding for research projects in arboriculture and urban forestry conducted primarily outside the United States.
-The program honors Jack Kimmel, a leader in arboriculture, and aims to advance global knowledge and best practices in tree health, arboriculture theory, and risk assessment.
-Research findings are expected to be widely accessible to benefit the international arboriculture community.
+The Jack Kimmel International Grant Program, administered by the Tree Research and Education Endowment Fund (TREE Fund) in partnership with the Canadian TREE Fund, supports innovative research in arboriculture and urban forestry worldwide, with a particular emphasis on projects led by researchers outside the United States.
+The grant honors Jack Kimmel’s legacy in urban forestry and aims to advance the science and practice of arboriculture, improve tree health, and develop effective risk assessment and mitigation strategies.
+Grants are awarded based on the relevance and value of proposed projects to the arboriculture community, and recipients are expected to disseminate their findings broadly for the benefit of practitioners and researchers globally.